The communication styles you’ll encounter when working in a team

 According to psychologist Edmund J. Bourne Ph.D. and his book titled ”The Anxiety and Phobia Workbook”, we recognize 5 different types of communication styles: submissive, aggressive, passive-aggressive, manipulative, and assertive.

-For individuals, these communication styles may be dominant, or may be used in specific situations or with specific people.
+For individuals, these styles of communication may be dominant, or may be used in specific situations or with specific people.

 Here’s what each is about in more detail.